jupyter/notebook/CONTRIBUTING.md

 hatch run docs:serve
 ```

-Now open a web browser and navigate to `http://localhost:8000` to access the documentation.
+Now, open a web browser and navigate to `http://localhost:8000` to access the documentation.

 ## Contributing from the browser